Unity-Technologies/ml-agents/README.md

 A configuration YAML (`DodgeBall.yaml`) for ML-Agents is provided.
 You can uncomment and increase the number of environments (`num_envs`) depending on your computer's capabilities.

 After tens of millions of steps (this will take many, many hours!) your agents will start to improve.
 As with any self-play run, you should observe your [ELO increase over time](https://github.com/Unity-Technologies/ml-agents/blob/release_18_docs/docs/Using-Tensorboard.md#self-play).

-[embed training videos from blog post here]
+Check out these videos ([Elimination](https://www.youtube.com/watch?v=Q9cIYfGA1GQ), [Capture the Flag](https://www.youtube.com/watch?v=SyxVayp01S4)) for an example of what kind of behaviors to expect at different stages of training.

 ### Environment Parameters